alexch/codelikethis/public/projects/rpn_calculator.md

 > **Hint:** you may have to alter the `value` method to do more than merely report what's on the top of the stack.

+> **Warning:** the *bash* shell will interpret `*` as a "file glob", not as a literal asterisk.
+To pass an asterisk, prefix it with a backslash, like this:

+    node calc.js 5 \* 5

+> or put it in single quotes, like this:

+    node calc.js 5 '*' 5

+> In Windows (cmd.exe or PowerShell) you may need to use double quotes instead, like this:

+    node calc.js 5 "*" 5

 <!--/box-->